-Come tackle some of the best rock climbing in BC.
+Come tackle some of the best rock climbing and mountaineering in BC.

 Revelstoke Rock Climbing – Shaketown